 The brochure contest was started by the Sons of the American Revolution (SAR) to encourage middle school students in the 6th, 7th, 8th, or 9th grades, including home schooled students, to develop a brochure showing what they have learned about “One of the Nation’s Five Founding Documents:”

 2. Declaration of Independence;

 4. Federalist Papers;

 Although it is an individual project, the SAR hopes that whole classes will study and research the subject together.
 The contest is also open to Scouts (Boys & Girls) and members of the Children of the American Revolution (CAR) who are in the same grades, but whose school system may not be participating in the contest.
 In the case where the local school system, or its equivalent, is participating, the student must enter the contest through the school and not as a separate entry.

 Schools’ Responsibility: Selecting of the document to be studied during a given school year is the school’s responsibility.
 This permits the school to align the brochure contest with that of the school’s curriculum.
-In addition, the responsibility for judging of the Brochures falls upon the school, but as this is the first year for this contest in Pennsylvania and contrary to other state societies; the Philadelphia Continental Chapter would accept as many as three (3) brochures from each middle school (each school’s three best).
+In addition, the responsibility for judging of the Brochures falls upon the school, but if this become too cumbersome, we will accept all of the brochures produced by the class or those that the staff feel best represent the school or organization.

 Guidelines for Contest Entrants: